microsoft/onnxruntime/docs/genai/api/c.md

 ### Set Runtime Option

-Provides an option to set Runtime options, more parameters will be added to this generic API to support Runtime options.
-An example to use this API for terminating the current session would be to call the SetRuntimeOption with key as "terminate_session" and value as "1".
+An API to set Runtime options, more parameters will be added to this generic API to support Runtime options.
+An example to use this API for terminating the current session would be to call the SetRuntimeOption with key as "terminate_session" and value as "1": OgaGenerator_SetRuntimeOption(generator, "terminate_session", "1")

 #### Parameters